 So untainted, peaceful and just stunning.

-Thanks to my personal guide, I was able to explore the fields, rocks, and wander through the great unknown while possibly and very probably standing out like a sore thumb.
+I was able to explore the fields, rocks, and wander through the great unknown while possibly and very probably standing out like a sore thumb.

 I was not the only one standing out though.
 Every so often, a pile of snowman-like rocks could be found - looking so unstable and yet strategically balanced.
 An art in itself.